rmind/nxsearch/docs/c-api.md

 The `nxs_params_t` object is used to pass the index or query parameters.
 It is a container for key-value pairs representing some configuration.
+The available parameters are described in the section below.

 * `nxs_params_t *nxs_params_create(void)`
   * Create a parameters object, which is initially just an empty container.
+  Note: it is the caller's responsibility to free the resource by invoking `nxs_params_release()`.

 * `nxs_params_t *nxs_params_fromjson(nxs_t *nxs, const char *text, size_t len)`
   * Create a parameters object populated from from the JSON string, specified